humblec/dockit/README.md

 * Finally read the "help" output to use this in its full strength.
 * When running this binary it may require 'image tag' at times, you can use default tag called 'latest' if you dont have any other choice.

+* If you come across any issues when running the dockit binary with options, please refer "Troubleshooting_guide.md".
+You may have solution there itself.

 #### How to start